syntacticvexation/SEQ-Dam-Levels-Gadget-Redux/README.md

 To use
 ------

-See Downloads to download gadget file.
+See https://docs.google.com/open?id=0B4xYGxUNQi1DOFFEODJRa1YwVGc to download gadget file.

 To build
 --------